 How Much is Cinderella’s Royal Table Breakfast?

 Second, breakfast is the least expensive meal here.
-At $58 for adults, it’s still very expensive but still much cheaper than dinner.
-If you’re looking for the highly coveted experience of a Disney World Castle Dinner we haven’t done that yet, due to the $75 dollar a plate price tag.
+At $42 for adults, and $27 for children 9 and under, it’s still very expensive but still much cheaper than dinner.
+If you’re looking for the highly coveted experience of a Disney World Castle Dinner we haven’t done that yet, due to the $62/ $37 dollar a plate price tag.
 But if it makes our bucket list, we’ll be sure to share.
 Nonetheless, we were super excited to try out this magical place!
 We’ve been inside the castle before for the Bippity Boppity Boutique, but we’ve never seen the inside of the dining area.
 Or the second floor!!
 Surely, the inside of the castle would be the perfect place to call home.

 How Does Dining in Cinderella’s Royal Table Work?